10 reasons the 2022 Hyundai Ioniq 5 is irresistible

 2022 Hyundai Ioniq 5

 Augmented reality display.
-With a system displaying turn-by-turn navigation and prompts for smart cruise control, forward collision assist, and lane departure warnings, drivers can choose from a “normal mode” or “AR mode.”
+With a system displaying turn-by-turn navigation and prompts for smart cruise control, automatic emergency braking, and lane-departure warnings, drivers can choose from a “normal mode” or “AR mode.”
 The former uses set positioning of data in a smaller area and at a field of focus 7.9 feet out, while the latter places information at a field of focus 24.6 feet out, superimposing it where most relevant.

 2022 Hyundai Ioniq 5

 One-pedal driving.
 In current Hyundai EVs, if you hold the left paddle as you slow, the vehicle will coast moderately to a full stop.
-The Ioniq 5 has three levels of regen plus a new “i-Pedal” setting that brings a one-pedal setting in which the driver can regularly stop the vehicle using just the accelerator.
+The Ioniq 5 has three levels of regen plus a new “i-Pedal” setting in which the driver can regularly stop the vehicle using just the accelerator.

 2022 Hyundai Ioniq 5

 Michelin acoustic tires.
 Hyundai says that it’s using next-generation Michelin Primacy EV tires.
-Yes, it’s part of the same tire line used in the Tesla Model 3, but these use an acoustic-foam application inside the tire to improve road noise.
+Yes, it’s part of the same tire line used in the Tesla Model 3, but these use an acoustic-foam application inside the tire to diminish road noise.

 Bitmapped light design - 2022 Hyundai Ioniq 5